-A budget for the project proposal must be included with your application and you must use the provided Budget template (a template is provided for your use with the grant opportunity documents).
+A budget for the project proposal must be included with your application and you must use the Budget template provided with the grant opportunity documents.

 You must attach supporting documentation according to the instructions provided within the application form.
 You should only attach requested documents.
 We will not consider information in attachments we have not asked for.